phenixdigital/phoenix_storybook/guides/components.md

 end
 ```

-Every story will be rendered within the defined template, the story itself is injected in place of
-`<.story/>`.

 ### Elixir-controlled visibility

 Some components don't rely on JS commands but need external assigns, like a modal that takes a
 `show={true}` or `show={false}` assign to manage its visibility state.

 `PhxLiveStorybook` handles special `set-story-assign/*` and `toggle-story-assign/*` events that you
-can leverage to update properties that will be passed to your components as _extra assigns_.
+can leverage on to update some properties that will be passed to your components as _extra assigns_.

 Syntax is:

 - **set value**: `set-story-assign/:story_id/:assign_id/:assign_value`.
 - **toggle value**: `toggle-story-assign/:story_id/:assign_id`.

-When used from the template, the `:story_id` will be dynamically replaced at render time.

 ```elixir
 defmodule Storybook.Components.Slideover do